hashfarm/tempmailo-api/README.md

 # tempmailo-api
- A node.js API for accessing tempmailo.com's services.
+ A node.js API for accessing and generating temporary email boxes using tempmailo.com's services.

 ---
 Installation